Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

 The approach of a material towards its glass transition is known to show path dependence, and such structural recovery has been demonstrated to be ultra-slow.
-Landmark experiments developed by Kovacs to study non-equilibrium polymer glasses demonstrated that the time-dependent evolution of a glassy system is significantly impacted by its thermal history and is characterised by an asymmetric response, path dependence and memory effects \cite{10.1007/BFb0050366, tool1946viscosity, struik1978physical, larson1999structure, scalliet2019rejuvenation, bertin2003kovacs, yunker2009irreversible, edera2025mechanical}.
+Landmark experiments developed by Kovacs to study non-equilibrium polymer glasses demonstrated that the time-dependent evolution of a glassy system is significantly impacted by its thermal history, and is characterised by asymmetric response, path dependence and memory effects \cite{10.1007/BFb0050366, tool1946viscosity, struik1978physical, larson1999structure, bertin2003kovacs, yunker2009irreversible, joshi2014long, scalliet2019rejuvenation, edera2025mechanical}.
 These features have been investigated more extensively in later studies \cite{mckenna1999tau}.
-Experiments studying the properties of a glass during two temperature step changes of equal magnitude, an up-jump from T to T+$\Delta$T and a down-jump from T to T-$\Delta$T, demonstrated a lack of mirror symmetry in the volume recovery process.
-This asymmetry in structural recovery is a consequence of the highly nonlinear and path-dependent nature of the structural glass transition \cite{lira2021fundamental, mckenna201750th}.
+Experiments studying the properties of a glass during two temperature step changes of equal magnitude, an up-jump from T to T+$\Delta$T and a down-jump from T to T-$\Delta$T, demonstrated a lack of mirror symmetry in the volume recovery process \cite{10.1007/BFb0050366}.
+This asymmetry in structural recovery is a consequence of the highly nonlinear and path-dependent nature of the structural glass transition \cite{lira2021fundamental, mckenna201750th, kaushal2016analyzing, shukla2017boltzmann, agarwal2020signatures}.
+In polymer glasses, such asymmetry originates from the coupling between structural relaxation and dissipation, in such a way that the free-volume recovery and enthalpy relaxation in a system proceed along distinct, history-dependent pathways during heating and cooling cycles.

 Structural recovery of a glassy thermoresponsive colloidal PNIPAM suspension was investigated by applying concentration jumps in diffusing wave spectroscopy measurements \cite{di2011signatures}.
-The approach to the final temperature during up-down temperature jumps was noted to be asymmetric.
+The approach of the system to the target temperature during up-down temperature jumps was noted to be asymmetric.
 Creep experiments, performed to investigate the physical aging and structural recovery of these systems, clearly demonstrated the similarities and disparities between colloidal and molecular glasses \cite{di2014dynamics,peng2016physical}.
 Despite self-similar evolution under isothermal conditions, a soft glassy clay dispersion exhibited asymmetric structural recovery upon temperature jumps due to restricted counterion mobility, resembling the Kovacs-like phenomenon in glasses \cite{Dhavale}.

 Strain amplitude jumps, applied to natural rubber samples reinforced with carbon black particles, displayed the same signatures of structural recovery as seen in glasses under temperature jumps \cite{robin2022glass}.
 Kovacs-like memory was observed in a combined rheology and X-ray photon correlation spectroscopy study of thermoresponsive nanocolloidal suspensions of attractive spheres undergoing gel formation and aging \cite {chen2023memory}.
 The results were verified by implementing a cluster model for gel formation.
 Chen \textit{et al.} modelled the effects of deformation protocols on the nonlinear mechanical response of polymer glasses by implementing a nonlinear Langevin equation (NLE) theory of segmental relaxation \cite{chen2010theory}.
 By altering the balance between aging and mechanical disordering \textit{via} application of different stresses and temperature profiles, the researchers were able to fully rejuvenate the system, thereby erasing the thermal history in the non-equilibrium steady state.
 In a recent work \cite{janzen2024rejuvenation}, researchers demonstrated that thermal cycling in active systems results in both rejuvenation and memory effects.
 However, for experiments with passive systems under the same conditions, memory effects and a complete absence of rejuvenation were reported.